mikel-imaz/mikel-imaz/README.md

 ## Hi there 👋
 I’m Mikel Imaz, a Data & AI professional.

-I began in Data Science and Machine Learning, and recently I've been transitioning into the role of an AI Engineer.
+I started in Data Science and Machine Learning, and lately I've also been getting into AI Engineering.

 These are my reference tools in Data Science: